Particl-Community/academy/in-depth/indepth_part_coin.rst

         **Anon transactions**

     - **Cost:** Moderate
-    - **Privacy:** Anonymous; data on the transacting amounts and the participants is permanently written on the blockchain, but is completely anonymous.
+    - **Privacy:** Anonymous; data on the transacting amounts and the participants is permanently written on the blockchain but is completely anonymous.
     - **Type of balance:** Anon (Private)

-    By adding "ring signatures" to blind transactions (RingCT), you obtain anon transactions.
-This is the most private type of transaction on Particl and makes them completely untreaceable.
-All of the transaction data (value transfered and address of the participants) is anonymously written on the blockchain, making it impossible for anyone not involved with a transaction to collect its details.
+    By adding “ring signatures” to blind transactions (RingCT), you obtain anon transactions.
+This is the most private type of transaction on Particl and makes them completely untraceable.
+All of the transaction data (value transferred and address of the participants) is anonymously written on the blockchain, making it impossible for anyone not involved with a transaction to collect its details.

     Anon transactions can be made more or less anonymous by manually adjusting the number of ring signatures included in transactions.
 The more private an anon transaction is, the more expensive it is to send.